Interplay between many-body correlations, strain and lattice relaxation in twisted bilayer graphene

-In~\cref{fig:aw}(c-e) we show the local spectral function (i.e. averaged over the mini BZ of BLG), as well as the spectral functions at the $K_{M}$ and $\Gamma_{M}$ high-symmetry points.
+\cref{fig:fig1}(d) shows the local spectral function (i.e. averaged over the mini BZ of TBLG), while (e) and (f) are the spectral functions at the $K_{M}$ and $\Gamma_{M}$ high-symmetry points.
 The theoretical data are in good agreement with the QTM results at the corresponding momenta~\cite{xiaoInteractingEnergyBands2025}.
-At the $K_{M}$ point, the spectrum shows a well defined gap around the Fermi energy, which is maximum around the CNP.
-The local spectral function, however, shows a residual spectral resonance crossing the gap.
-This is mostly due to the $c$-electron spectral weight at $\Gamma_{M}$, as explained in detail in section S5 of the supplementary material~\cite{refsupplement}.
+At the $K_{M}$ point, the spectrum presents a well defined gap around the Fermi energy, which is maximum around the CNP.
+The local spectral function, however, features residual spectral resonance crossing the gap.
+This is mostly due to the $c$-electron spectral weight at $\Gamma_{M}$, as explained in detail in~\cite{refsupplement}.
 Since the $c$-electrons are weakly correlated, the associated spectral peaks effectively behave as noninteracting bands, rigidly shifting upon chemical potential variations.
-This gives rise to the striking correspondence between the central spectral peak and the $-\mu(\nu)$ curve, represented by the black dotted line in ~\cref{fig:aw}(e), which is also observed experimentally in~\cite{xiaoInteractingEnergyBands2025}.
+This gives rise to the striking correspondence between the central spectral peak and the $-\mu(\nu)$ curve, represented by the black dotted line in ~\cref{fig:fig1}(f), which is also observed experimentally in~\cite{xiaoInteractingEnergyBands2025}.

-\outline{Splitting and freezing of the $f_{-}$ and $f_{+}$ sectors} The breaking of $C_{3z}$ by strain causes the $8$-fold degenerate flat-band manifold in the unperturbed THF to split into two sets of degenerate anti-bonding and bonding $f$-bands.
-In~\cref{fig:aw}(b), we follow the occupation of the $f_{+}$ and $f_{-}$ electrons as a function of total filling $\nu$.
+The breaking of $C_{3z}$ by strain causes the $8$-fold degenerate flat-band manifold in the unperturbed THF to split into two sets of degenerate anti-bonding and bonding $f$-bands.
+In~\cref{fig:fig1}(c), we follow the occupation of the $f_{+}$ and $f_{-}$ electrons as a function of total filling $\nu$.
 We find that on the e-doped side, the $f_{-}$ manifold occupation is almost complete and constant, while the $f_{+}$ electrons are active, and vice versa on the h-doped side.
 This suggests that the persistent feature is related to excitations to the inactive sector.
 Since this switches at the charge neutrality point, it appears at positive or negative bias depending on whether the system is hole- or electron-doped, and the energy at which it appears depends on the magnitude of strain in the sample.